jalexisg/SE-Methods_Group-3/README.md

 4. **Regional Country Population Reports**
    - Displays countries in each region ordered by population
    - Format: Code, Name, Continent, Region, Population, Capital

+5. **Global City Population Report (All Cities)**
+   - Displays all cities ordered by population (descending)
+   - Format: ID, Name, Country, District, Population

+6. **Cities in a Continent (Top N sample)**
+   - Displays (example) top cities in a given continent ordered by population

+7. **District City Population Reports**
+   - For each district, lists cities ordered by population

+8. **Top N Cities Globally**
+   - Displays the top N cities worldwide by population

+9. **Top N Cities by Country**
+   - Displays the top N cities in a specified country

+10. **Top N Cities by District**
+   - Displays the top N cities within a specific district

 ### 🎯 Running the Application with Full Database